Policies and Procedures

 The Board of Trustees is responsible for approving a policy and setting its effective date.

 The president appoints PC members to the committee.
-The committee includes a chairperson and two representatives each from Faculty Alliance, Administrative Alliance, and Staff Alliance.
+The committee includes a chairperson and two representatives each from Faculty Senate, Administrative Alliance, and Staff Alliance.

 The Policy and Procedure Committee is responsible for researching, drafting, distributing, and managing the policy process for new and revised institutional policies and procedures and the policy sections of the Academic Catalog, Student Handbook, Housing Terms and Conditions, and Athletic Handbook.
 The committee also recommends policies for decommissioning.

 The Policy and Procedure Committee is made up of two members from each employee alliance.
 One member is at large and is appointed by the president and the other member is the acting chairperson for the alliance they represent.
 All changes to the policies or procedures go through a process that allows every employee the opportunity to give feedback.
 While the Policy and Procedure Committee writes the policy drafts, the college council decides when a draft will move forward or if changes need to be made.